awsdocs/amazon-rds-user-guide/doc_source/oracle-kerberos.md

 **Note**
 Kerberos authentication isn't supported for DB instance classes that are deprecated for Oracle DB instances\.
 For more information, see [DB instance class support for Oracle](CHAP_Oracle.md#Oracle.Concepts.InstanceClasses)\.

+### Workflow for Kerberos setup<a name="oracle-kerberos-overview.workflow"></a>

+You must configure both the directory and the Oracle DB instance\.

 **To set up Kerberos authentication for an Oracle DB instance**

 1. Use AWS Managed Microsoft AD to create an AWS Managed Microsoft AD directory\.
 You can use the AWS Management Console, the AWS CLI, or the AWS Directory Service API to create the directory\.
+Make sure to open the relevant outbound ports on the directory security group so that the directory can communicate with the Oracle DB instance\.

 1. Create an AWS Identity and Access Management \(IAM\) role that uses the managed IAM policy `AmazonRDSDirectoryServiceAccess`\.
 The role allows Amazon RDS to make calls to your directory\.